HarpElle/empowervb-website/src/content/news/2025-07-26-pre-registration-opens.md

 We're actively seeking exceptional athletes for the following positions:
 - **One Outside Hitter** - Looking for a dynamic player who brings both offensive power and defensive versatility
 - **Two Middle Hitters** - Seeking athletes who excel at the net with strong blocking and quick attack skills
+- **One Setter** - Looking for a skilled playmaker who can contribute to our offensive flow and help our hitters reach their full potential
+- **One Opposite Hitter** - Seeking a versatile athlete who can dominate both at the net and from the back row

 ### Your Opportunity to Join Something Special